lianastaskevica/documentation/introduction.md

 # Introduction to ScandiPWA Tech Stack

+The main goal of this introduction is to motivate the technology stack difference between usual Magento 2 and ScandiPWA.

+To understand it you are required to be familiar with the default Magento workflow as well as basic knowledge about how browsers work.

 ## How Magento 2 (M2) frontend (FE) works

 The first time you open a page, browser caches all its **static** assets: scripts (JS), styles (CSS) and uses markdown (HTML) returned from the server to display the content of the page.
 The next time you visit the same website (e.g., going from product listing page (PLP) to product description page (PDP)) the browser fetches (loads) only HTML and reuses **browser** cached assets to display content.
 This means that to render the page (draw the content) it requires to request the HTML from a server.